-As an independent, 501(c) (3) non-profit institution, South Shore Mental Health relies on the generosity of our donors to help sustain us in our mission to improve the lives of children born with developmental disabilities, and children, teens, and adults living with mental illness.
+As an independent, 501(c) (3) non-profit institution, South Shore Mental Health relies on the generosity of our donors to help sustain us in our work to improve the lives of children born with developmental disabilities, and children, teens, and adults living with mental illness.

 Building Hope, Changing Lives